Getting started with Pipelines-as-Code #

 git push origin tektonci

-If you go back to your web browser you will see that the PipelineRun has been triggered again and this time it has succeeded:
+If you go back to your web browser you will see that the PipelineRun has been triggered again and this time has succeeded:

 Conclusion #